-- Note: If applying for the Master of Psychology (Clinical), Master of Professional Psychology, Master of Counselling or the Master of Professional Practice (Performing Arts) you must also complete relevant additional forms.
-Refer to Application for Master of Psychology (Clinical), Application for Master of Professional Psychology, Application for Master of Counselling or Application for Master of Professional Practice (Performing Arts) for more information.
+- Note: If applying for the Master of Psychology (Clinical), Master of Professional Psychology, Master of Social Work (Qualifying) or Master of Counselling you must also complete relevant additional forms.
+Refer to Application for Master of Psychology (Clinical) and the Master of Professional Psychology programs, Master of Social Work (Qualifying) or Application for Master of Counselling for more information.

 Apply online through the Queensland Tertiary Admissions Centre (QTAC) except:

-- if you have had an enrolment in the past two years in an undergraduate or postgraduate degree program at USC you are not required to apply for admission to the Master of Teaching (Secondary) through QTAC.
+- if you have had an enrolment in the past two years in an undergraduate or postgraduate degree program at USC you are not required to apply for admission to the Master of Teaching (Secondary) or the Master of Teaching (Primary) through QTAC.
 If you are in this category, apply directly to USC by completing and submitting the Application for postgraduate coursework form.